Burize/qs-tree-view/README.md

 ## QUANTUM SOFT TEST TASK

-Work with the database through the local cache.
+Work with the database through the local cache: [gh-pages](https://burize.github.io/qs-tree-view/)

 ### Used features